Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions

-Judgment n.
-31564/2024 of the Court of Cassation raises important reflections on individual responsibilities in the context of maintenance for adult children.
-It is essential that children demonstrate active commitment to their educational journey and that parents fulfill their obligations, but responsibility cannot rest solely on them.
+Judgment no. 31564/2024 of the Court of Cassation prompts an important reflection on individual responsibilities within the context of maintaining adult children.
+It is essential for children to demonstrate active commitment to their studies and for parents to fulfill their obligations, but responsibility cannot fall solely on them.
 This decision calls for greater awareness in family dynamics and post-divorce relationships, emphasizing the importance of a balance between rights and duties.

 Bianucci Law Firm